Antonio Riganti: Vicar General and Diocesan Administrator

 After the death of the Bishop of Hong Kong, Enrico Valtorta, on 4 September 1951, while the Coadjutor Bishop of Hong Kong, Lorenzo Bianchi, was being under arrest by the Communist Government in China, Antonio Riganti was appointed the Diocesan Administrator of Hong Kong, with the full authority and power which is equivalent to a Diocesan Bishop by the Sacred Congregation for the Propagation of the Faith.

 When Bianchi was released in December 1952, he confirmed the appointment of Riganti as the Vicar General of Hong Kong.

 Music

-Riganti wad endowed with his musical talent since his childhood, he has composed serval liturgical hymns, aside from his composing work, he also frequently consulted by other composers in Hong Kong.
+Riganti was endowed with musical talent since childhood, and composed several liturgical hymns.
+He also was frequently consulted by other composers in Hong Kong.

 Later years and Death

-In September 1959, Riganti obtained leave to resign his position as Vicar General, on grounds of declining health.

-Two years later, in September 1961, he resigned as the Rector of St. Margaret’s Church due to his serious illness.
+In September 1959, Riganti resigned his position as Vicar General, on grounds of declining health.
+In September 1961, he resigned as the Rector of St. Margaret’s Church due to his serious illness.

 Riganti died on 20 July 1965 in St. Paul’s Hospital, Causeway Bay, due to lung cancer.
 He was 71 year old.
 His remains were buried in St. Michael's Catholic Cemetery, Happy Valley, Hong Kong.